engineforce/ImmutableAssign/README.md

 * [Immutability Helpers](https://facebook.github.io/react/docs/update.html) allows us to work with POJO, but it has still introduced some magic keywords, such as $set, $push, etc.
 * In addition, we lost TypeScript type checking.
 E.g., when calling nested2.getIn(["a", "b", "c"]), TypeScript won't be able to warn me if I changed property "c" to "d".

 This library has only one method **iassign()**, which accept a POJO object and return you a new POJO object with specific property updated.
+However, since it works with other libraries such as lodash (refer to [example 4](#example-4-work-with-3rd-party-libraries-eg-lodash)), it provides all the functionalities you need plus immutability.

-I have added some options to freeze input and output using [deep-freeze](https://github.com/substack/deep-freeze), which can be used in development to make sure they don't change unintentionally by us or the 3rd party libraries.
+* I have added some options to freeze input and output using [deep-freeze](https://github.com/substack/deep-freeze), which can be used in development to make sure they don't change unintentionally by us or the 3rd party libraries.

 This library will leave your POJO objects completely untouched (except the optional deep-freeze), it does not wrap around nor add methods/properties to your POJO objects.